dynamicslab/pysindy/README.rst

 --------------
 PySINDy has been published in the Journal of Open Source Software (JOSS).
 The paper can be found `here <https://joss.theoj.org/papers/10.21105/joss.02104>`__.

-If you use PySINDy in your work, please remember to cite it using:
+If you use PySINDy in your work, please cite it using:

 ``de Silva et al., (2020).
 PySINDy: A Python package for the sparse identification of nonlinear dynamical systems from data.
 Journal of Open Source Software, 5(49), 2104, https://doi.org/10.21105/joss.02104``